 In this shooting mode, you set the shutter speed and the camera will set the corresponding aperture in order to achieve a proper exposure.
-In Shutter Priority mode, you can set the shutter for intervals ranging from 8 full seconds to 1/4000 of a second, although the camera has built-in limitations on the use of the fastest and slowest shutter speeds.
-For example, if the ISO is set to 800, the slowest shutter speed available is 2 seconds, and if the aperture is set to f/2.8, the fastest shutter speed available is 1/2000 second.
+In Shutter Priority mode, you can set the shutter for intervals ranging from eight full seconds to 1/4000 of a second, although the camera has built-in limitations on the use of the fastest and slowest shutter speeds.
+For example, if ISO is set to

+Auto or 1600, the slowest shutter speed available is one second.
+If ISO is set to 800, the slowest shutter speed available is two seconds.
+If the aperture is set to f/2.8, the fastest shutter speed available is 1/2000 second at the wide-angle setting.
 In addition, the zoom range of the lens has a limiting effect on the availability of the fastest shutter speeds.
 For example, the fastest shutter speed available when the lens is zoomed fully in to the telephoto position is 1/2500 second.
 The chart in Table 3-1 sets forth some of these limitations.

 Table 3-1.
-Limits on Shutter Speed Settings
+Limits on Shutter Speed Settings - S Mode

 Slowest Shutter Speed ISO Value

+1 second Auto

 8 seconds 100

 4 seconds 200 or 400

 2 seconds 800

 1 second 1600

 0.5 second 3200 or 6400

 Fastest Shutter Speed Aperture Value

 1/4000 second f/8.0

 1/2500 second f/8.0

-At wide-angle zoom setting
+^{} At wide-angle zoom setting